MichaelShi27/Capstone-Project-2/README.md

 ## Snippet
 One interesting bit of JavaScript I wrote was for how I implemented buttons to close an individual park's information display element.
 Because the button is located inside the park's ```<li>``` element (i.e. parkLi), clicking on the button would originally just trigger the parkLi's onclick function.

+I attempted to fix the problem through a few different approaches: a boolean flag variable that would act as "state," altering the .value property of the parkLi, and even putting the button outside of the parkLi (this worked, but I didn't like how it looked).

-To solve this, I reassigned the parkLi's onclick to null inside the parkLi's onclick itself, then reset it to its original value inside the button's onclick.
+Eventually, I solved the issue by reassigning the parkLi's onclick to null inside the parkLi's onclick itself, then resetting it to its original value inside the button's onclick.
 I needed to reset it in a setTimeout because without the setTimeout, clicking the button would still trigger the original parkLi onclick even though I only reassigned the original inside the button's onclick.

 Here is the code, significantly abridged and modified for clarity: